-- Parents/guardians will perform and record temperature checks and answer the following questions via google form. - Has your child been in close contact with a person who has a positive COVID-19 test? - Is your child currently experiencing any of the COVID-19 Symptoms? (listed on page 10) - If families answer yes to either question, their child will be excluded until the return to school conditions have been met as outlined below in the section Procedures for COVID exclusions and return to school - MCISD staff will visually check the child for signs of illness, including all known COVID-19 symptoms (as listed on page 10). - MCISD staff will continue to monitor symptoms throughout the ride to/from school and monitor temperatures when children appear ill or "not themselves." - All staff and students will wear a face covering when on a school bus, unless face coverings cannot be medically tolerated, or an individual is unable to remove the facial covering without assistance. - Seating arrangements will be modified to allow for children and staff to be seated 6 ft apart, when possible. - Buses will be sanitized between each group of children and/or route.
+- Parents/guardians will perform and record temperature checks and answer the following questions via google form. - Has your child been in close contact with a person who has a positive COVID-19 test? - Is your child currently experiencing any of the COVID-19 Symptoms? (listed on page 10) - If families answer yes to either question, their child will be excluded until the return to school conditions have been met as outlined below in the section Exclusion of Children and Staff Testing Positive for COVID-19 or Exhibiting Symptoms of COVID -19. - MCISD staff will visually check the child for signs of illness, including all known COVID-19 symptoms (as listed in this document). - MCISD staff will continue to monitor symptoms throughout the ride to/from school and monitor temperatures when children appear ill or "not themselves." - All staff and students will wear a face covering when on a school bus, unless face coverings cannot be medically tolerated, or an individual is unable to remove the facial covering without assistance. - Seating arrangements will be modified to allow for children and staff to be seated 6 ft apart, when possible. - Buses will be sanitized between each group of children and/or route.